noturlluvia/LogEbook4Pilot/README.md

 ## Known Issues

 - **CSV Export:** The current implementation allows exporting all data, but it may not work as expected on all devices.
-- **Data Visualization:** The current view for log entries is functional but may need adjustments for readability, particularly on smaller screens.
+- **Data Visualization:** The current view for log entries is functional but may need adjustments for readability and presentation, particularly with plot options.

 ## Contributing